Last modified November 7, 2019

 Secure Systems means System Resources that have been engineered or configured using appropriate technical and organizational measures in a way reasonably intended to protect against the possibility that unauthorized persons could access such components (including any Data transmitted through or stored on such components), could modify any settings or other configurable elements of such components, or could otherwise compromise the confidentiality, availability, integrity or resilience of System Resources or Data.
 Steps to be taken to create Secure Systems will include the following:

-- measures to ensure that any data transmissions using our System Resources are made following applicable industry standard security practices, including practices required by Wireless Provider Partners or cellular standards bodies;
+- measures to ensure that any data transmissions using System Resources are made following applicable industry standard security practices, including practices required by Wireless Provider Partners or cellular standards bodies;

 - measures to ensure the physical security of all facilities where System Resources under the direct operational control of a party are located;